-- Eight gTLDs predate ICANN's creation -.COM, .EDU, .GOV, .INT, .MIL, .NET, .ORG, and .ARPA - ICANN successfully carried out two previous application rounds for new gTLDs: 2000 (.AERO, .BIZ, .COOP, .INFO, .MUSEUM, .NAME, and .PRO); and 2004 (.ASIA, .CAT, .JOBS, .MOBI, .POST, .TEL, and .TRAVEL). - ICANN's Generic Names Supporting Organization (GNSO) developed policy recommendations that serve as the foundation to the New gTLD Program criteria and processes.
-The policy work started in 2005 and concluded in 2007. - In June 2008, during ICANN's Paris meeting, the ICANN Board approved the GNSO recommendations for introducing New gTLDs to the Internet's addressing system. - The Applicant Guidebook documents how ICANN has implemented the GNSO policy recommendations and is a comprehensive guide for applicants on the program's requirements and evaluation process. - The Applicant Guidebook has gone through several iterations in draft form and is the result of years of careful implementation of GNSO policy recommendations and thoughtful review and feedback from the ICANN stakeholder community.
+Eight gTLDs predate ICANN's creation -.COM, .EDU, .GOV, .INT, .MIL, .NET, .ORG, and .ARPA

+ICANN successfully carried out two previous application rounds for new gTLDs: 2000 (.AERO, .BIZ, .COOP, .INFO, .MUSEUM, .NAME, and .PRO); and 2004 (.ASIA, .CAT, .JOBS, .MOBI, .POST, .TEL, and .TRAVEL).

+ICANN's Generic Names Supporting Organization (GNSO) developed policy recommendations that serve as the foundation to the New gTLD Program criteria and processes.
+The policy work started in 2005 and concluded in 2007.

+In June 2008, during ICANN's Paris meeting, the ICANN Board approved the GNSO recommendations for introducing New gTLDs to the Internet's addressing system.

+The Proposed Final Applicant Guidebook is the fifth version of the publication and is the result of years of careful implementation of GNSO policy recommendations and thoughtful review and feedback from the ICANN stakeholder community.
 Each version of the Applicant Guidebook was posted for public comment.
 More than one thousand public comments have been reviewed and considered, making the program what it is today.